-Arbonne, known for its clean ingredients and natural products, has one of the best detox teas around.
+Arbonne, known for its clean ingredients and natural products, has a fantastic detox tea.
 Take a look at its ingredients from its Product Sheet:

 So what is it about this combination of ingredients that is so special?
-Let’s take a deeper look into detox tea in general, what it’s supposed to do, and why Arbonne’s detox tea is superior.
+Let’s take a deeper look into detox tea in general, what it’s supposed to do.

 Detox Tea… What is it?